-The first step in applying for student loans is to complete the Free Application for Federal Student Aid (FAFSA) online.
-After we receive your FAFSA, we will determine your eligibility for student loans and send you an award letter.
+The first step in applying for federal student loans is to complete the Free Application for Federal Student Aid (FAFSA) online.
+After we receive your FAFSA, we will determine your eligibility for student loans and send you an offer letter.
 This will include the type and amount of loans you are eligible to receive.

 Types of Loans

 It’s important to understand the difference between the many different types of loans that may be available to you.
 Talk to us anytime you have questions.